Acute myeloid leukaemia (AML)

 Choose a type

-Acute myeloid leukaemia (also called AML or AML leukemia) is a rare cancer of the blood cells.
-Around 3,100 people in the UK are diagnosed with AML each year.
-It can develop in people of any age, but is more common in people aged 60 and over.
+AML is rare.
+Around 3,200 people in the UK are diagnosed with it each year.
+It can develop at any age.
+But it is more common in people who are aged 60 and over.

 We have separate information about other types of leukaemia.

-How AML develops
+How acute myeloid leukaemia develops

-Blood cells are made in the bone marrow.
-This is a spongy material found inside our bones.
+Blood cells are made in the bone marrow, which is found inside our bones.
 Every blood cell grows from a stem cell in the bone marrow.
-Normally, the stem cells make an early stage of the blood cell called a blast.
-These blasts develop into healthy blood cells.
+There are 2 types of blood stem cell:

 - the type of blood cells affected